Taking A Natural Systemic Approach To Healing

 Did you know that chiropractic dates back to the time of Hippocrates?
 He believed that if the spine was misaligned, it greatly contributed to the health of an individual.

 While the medical community criticized this new technique for healing the body, the people who followed in these footsteps found an amazing new way of dealing with illness and disease.
 Dr. Palmer's theories are still discussed in the chiropractic industry today.
-Without this man's input into medicine in a time where he was greatly discredited, the millions of people today who enjoy the life changing benefits may never have had this opportunity.
-There is still a school named after Dr. Daniel Palmer as well as over 20 schools and thousands of chiropractic students across the country.
+Without this man's input into medicine at a time when he was greatly discredited, the millions of people today who enjoy the life-changing benefits may never have had this opportunity.
+There is still a school named after Dr. Daniel Palmer, as well as over 20 schools and thousands of chiropractic students across the country.